-Q. What does it mean to be R2/RIOS certified?
+Q. What does it mean to be R2 and e-Stewards certified?

 A. There are lots of certifications, but what’s important about this one is that it requires the recycler to make sure that all of their down stream suppliers are also certified.
 Recyclers have an obligation to make sure that what they’re recycling ends up being used and disposed of in environmentally friendly ways, and without this certification it’s possible for a recycler to simply send everything to a landfill — something this certifications guarantees is not happening when you’re recycling with Environmental Integrity.

-Q. How does R2/RIOS certification guide how you recycle?
+Q. How does R2 and e-Stewards certification guide how you recycle?

 Q. What is an MBE?